-A Fountain for a Dark Future, a new installation-based work by Philadelphia-based artist Lewis Colburn, takes the form of a kinetic sculpture, integrating robotic elements, a recreated Modernist sculpture, and a series of water pumps to create a large-scale, sculptural fountain.
-The work alludes to disruptive events on the human horizon, hinting at concerns such as sea level rise, automation, and the rise of authoritarianism.
+A Fountain for a Dark Future is a new, installation-based work by Philadelphia-based artist Lewis Colburn.
+The piece integrates robotic elements, a re-created Modernist sculpture, and a series of water pumps to create a large-scale, improvised fountain.
+Through these combined forms, the work alludes to disruptive events on the human horizon, hinting at concerns such as sea level rise, automation, and the rise of authoritarianism.

-The central element of the work is a larger-than-life recreation of Umberto Boccioni’s iconic sculpture Unique Forms of Continuity in Space, a work that depicts the dynamism, motion, and dark war and destructive tendencies that fascinated the Italian Futurists.
+The central element of the work is a larger-than-life re-creation of Umberto Boccioni’s iconic sculpture Unique Forms of Continuity in Space.
 This work, created in 1913, sought to depict the dynamism and motion which fascinated the Italian Futurists.
 Futurism also harbored darker tendencies, celebrating war and destruction as ‘cleansing forces’.
-This attitude seems reflect the current ‘move fast and break things’ ideology expounded in contemporary Silicon Valley.
+This attitude seems to rhyme with the ‘move fast and break things’ ideology expounded in contemporary Silicon Valley.
+Similarly, the embrace of Mussolini by the Futurists has an echo in the recent electoral successes of authoritarian right-wing ideology around the world.

 ABOUT THE ARTIST